"Run the unit tests" doesn't count. The complexity of your system is in the interactions between the units.

 "Run most services in a mostly-isolated development environment, calling out to a few hard-to-run external services" doesn't count.
 Those few external services on the edge of the mostly-isolated development environment are often the most crucial ones; without the ability to run modified versions of them, your development process is crippled.
 Furthermore, being dependent on external services greatly complicates where and how you can run the system; it's much harder to, for example, run tests with the system on every commit if that will access external services.

 "Run all the services that make up the system in an isolated development environment" counts; it's the bare minimum requirement.
 Bonus points if this can be done completely on localhost, without using an off-host cluster deployment system.

 Without the ability to actually run the entire system in this way while developing, many evil practices will tend to become common.

-In my experience, they're always wrong.
+In my experience, this is often wrong.
 These systems can be run locally during development with a relatively small investment of effort.
-Typically, these systems are just ultimately not as complicated as people think they are; once the system's dependencies are actually known and understood rather than being cargo-culted or assumed, running the system, and all its dependencies, is straightforward.
+Typically, these systems are just not as complicated as they're thought to be; once the system's dependencies are actually known and understood rather than being cargo-culted or assumed, running the system, and all its dependencies, is straightforward.